 One may provide a guest with fresh linens and towels.
+However, it is fitting for the guest to leave them on the ground for a while before using them.

 One should not wear Shabbos clothing during the weekdays of the Nine Days, even if not freshly laundered.
 However, on the occasion of a Bris, freshly laundered Shabbos clothing are worn by the Mohel and Sandek, the parents of the newborn, as well as the woman who serves at the kvater.
 Similarly, in the event of a Pidyon Haben, the parents of the baby and the Kohen wear freshly laundered Shabbos clothing.
 Likewise, a Bar-Mitzvah boy and his parents may wear Shabbos clothing.